rossgoodwin/region-captioner/README.md

     $ python make_img_json.py

-(5) Start a simple Python web server on port 8000 (or another port of your choice).
+(5) Inside the repo folder, start a simple Python web server on port 8000 (or another port of your choice).

     $ python -m SimpleHTTPServer 8000